 The members of our board of directors, our executive officers and persons who hold more than 10% of our outstanding common stock are subject to the reporting requirements of Section 16(a) of the Exchange Act, which require them to file reports with respect to their ownership of our common stock and their transactions in our common stock.
-Based upon (i) the copies of Section 16(a) reports that we received from such persons for their fiscal year 2013 transactions in our common stock and their common stock holdings and (ii) the written representations received from one or more of such persons that no annual Form 5 reports were required to be filed by them for fiscal year 2013, we believe that all reporting requirements under Section 16(a) were met in a timely manner by the persons who were executive officers, members of the board of directors or greater than 10% stockholders during such fiscal year, other than one late report made by each of Charles Liang and Chiu-Chu (Sara) Liu Liang in each case with respect to one transaction.
+Based upon (i) the copies of Section 16(a) reports that we received from such persons for their fiscal year 2014 transactions in our common stock and their common stock holdings and (ii) the written representations received from one or more of such persons that no annual Form 5 reports were required to be filed by them for fiscal year 2014, we believe that all reporting requirements under Section 16(a) were met in a timely manner by the persons who were executive officers, members of the board of directors or greater than 10% stockholders during such fiscal year, other than one late report made by each of Charles Liang.
+Chiu-Chu (Sara) Liu Liang, Phidias Chou, Yih-Shyan Wally Liaw, Gregory Hinckley, Sherman Tuan and Laura Black in each case with respect to one transaction and four late report made by Hwei-Ming (Fred) Tsai in each case with respect to one transaction.